jherey/amazing-cabbage/src/pages/posts/node-js-with-nginx-using-digital-ocean.md

 ![](/images/screenshot-2019-10-11-at-5.51.37-pm.png)

-9. **Setup Nginx:** Nginx is a reverse proxy web server that allows us access our app with just the IP (in my case 167.99.85.114) running on port 80.
+9. **Setup Nginx:** Nginx is a reverse proxy web server that allows access to your app with just the IP (in my case 167.99.85.114).

 ```
 nano /etc/nginx/sites-available/default